We accept resumes for our teacher applicant pool year-round.

 - Communicating with parents and attending open houses in the evening.

 - Maintaining a safe learning environment for all students.

 - Maintaining discipline and supporting TMA’s code of conduct and discipline policies.

-- Being reflective and open to feedback in order to grow as an instructor.
+- Being reflective and open to feedback to grow as an instructor.

 Thurgood Marshall Academy encourages applications from people with diverse backgrounds.
-Thurgood Marshall Academy is an equal opportunity employer.
-Compensation Thurgood Marshall Academy offers its employees a competitive salary and benefits.
-To apply, submit a resume and cover letter to Melanie Sala, Head of School at firstname.lastname@example.org.
-Please no phone calls.
+Thurgood Marshall Academy is an equal opportunity employer, offering its employees competitive salaries and benefits.
+To apply, submit a resume and cover letter to Malika Mays, Head of School, at firstname.lastname@example.org.
+Please, no phone calls.

-Thurgood Marshall Academy received its charter from the PCSB in April 2001, and opened its doors to 86 9th graders in August 2001; it then added a grade each year until it served students in grades 9–12; the school received accreditation by the Middle States Association of Colleges and Schools in 2008.
-After 16 years of educating students in the city, Thurgood Marshall Academy is one of the top performing, open-enrollment high school in the District of Columbia.
+Thurgood Marshall Academy received its charter from the PCSB in April 2001 and opened its doors to 86 9th graders in August 2001; it then added a grade each year until it served students in grades 9–12; the school received accreditation by the Middle States Association of Colleges and Schools in 2008.
+After 16 years of educating students in the city, Thurgood Marshall Academy is one of the top-performing, open-enrollment high schools in the District of Columbia.